zhao-shihan/MACE/README.md

 Linux, with gcc(9,10,11)

 ### Prepare for your PC:
 Geant4 and ROOT can be compiled and installed on your computer following the official installation guides.
-They should compiled against C++17 standard.
+They should be compiled against C++17 standard.
 MPI-3 and Eigen3 can also be installed via package manager (apt, yum, etc.) respect to your linux distrbution.
 For example, you can install MPICH and Eigen3 on Ubuntu with
 ```shell
 sudo apt update